top of page

 Privacy & Data Governance

-Integration of data protection, minimization principles, and secure processing architectures aligned with GDPR and sector-specific regulatory obligations.
+Data protection, minimisation principles, and secure processing architectures aligned with GDPR and sector-specific regulatory obligations.

 Accountability & Human Oversight